How to Transfer Knowledge Across Generations

 Interested in Supporting Employee Knowledge Sharing with New Technology?

 Zinc’s All Mode Communication Platform makes it easy to surface tribal knowledge.
 Purpose-built for field service, Zinc supports messaging, voice, video, content sharing, push to talk, and broadcasts in one easy-to-use app.
-Contact our team to request a free 30 day trial of Zinc and see how you can drive results for your organization.
+Contact our team to schedule a demo of Zinc and see how you can drive results for your organization.